Connect with others who understand.

 • Lenalidomide, daratumumab, and dexamethasone

-Your hematologist/oncologist may use genetic testing to look at the mutations in your myeloma cells.
+Your hematologist-oncologist may use genetic testing to look at the mutations in your myeloma cells.
 This test may reveal changes in certain genes that can be targeted with treatments, making them more effective.
 Genetic testing can also show if you have high-risk multiple myeloma, a more aggressive form of the disease.
-Whether you have high-risk multiple myeloma will help your doctor determine which treatments may be best for you.
-Staging tests that can show the extent of your cancer include blood work, urine tests, imaging studies, and a bone marrow biopsy.
+Knowing if you have high-risk multiple myeloma helps determine which treatments you’ll receive.
+Staging tests to show the extent of your cancer include blood work, urine tests, imaging studies, and a bone marrow biopsy.

 Several drugs can be used to treat later relapses.
-Many people with multiple myeloma eventually become resistant to immunomodulatory drugs, proteasome inhibitors, and monoclonal antibodies, so they are treated with new classes of therapies.
-Specifically, these therapies are approved for treating people with multiple myeloma that relapsed after at least four lines of therapy.
+Many people with multiple myeloma eventually become resistant to IMiDs, proteasome inhibitors, and monoclonal antibodies, so they are treated with new classes of therapies.
+Specifically, these therapies are approved for treating people with multiple myeloma that has relapsed after at least four lines of therapy.

-These latter two are a type of treatment known as chimeric antigen receptor T-cell therapy — or CAR T-cell therapy — which involves teaching the immune system’s T cells to attack myeloma cells.
+The other two BCMA-targeted antibodies are used in a type of treatment known as chimeric antigen receptor (CAR) T-cell therapy, which involves teaching the immune system’s T cells to attack myeloma cells.
+The FDA approved idecabtagene vicleucel (Abecma) in March 2021 and ciltacabtagene autoleucel (Carvykti) in February 2022.

-For people who have had multiple relapses and generally exhausted their treatment options, clinical trials may be a good option.
-These studies test novel agents (new treatments) that are not yet FDA-approved for treating multiple myeloma but show promise in being effective.
+For those who have had multiple relapses and generally exhausted their treatment options, clinical trials may be a good option.
+These studies test novel agents (new treatments) that are not yet FDA-approved for treating multiple myeloma but show promise.

 Prognosis for Relapsed Multiple Myeloma

-In general, the five-year survival rate for multiple myeloma is 55 percent, and around 31.6 percent of people are alive 10 years after their initial diagnosis.
+In general, the five-year survival rate for multiple myeloma is 58 percent.
+Approximately 33.6 percent of people diagnosed with myeloma are alive 10 years after their initial diagnosis.
 The time from the end of treatment to the first relapse strongly predicts survival.
 For example, one study found that people who initially relapsed within one year of treatment had, on average, a survival rate of just under two years.
 Those who relapsed later had a survival rate of approximately 10 years.

 As research continues, myeloma treatments continue to improve overall survival rates and quality of life.
 Talk to your doctor about what to expect with a multiple myeloma relapse and what treatment options may work best for your individual condition.